• Skip to main content

 #4.
 Safety & Liability in Documentation

-With HL7, providers have the opportunity to customize their system with few restrictions.
+With HL7, providers have the opportunity to customize their systems with few restrictions.
 This can be beneficial but if the system is built with unclear navigation or too many options it can leave providers frustrated.
-Make sure to keep a concise, inclusive list of your documentation to make the EHR as user friendly as possible.
+Make sure to keep a concise, inclusive list of your documentation to make the EHR as user-friendly as possible.

 #6.
 Training